ton-community/ton-docs/docs/participate/wallets/contracts.md

 old queries may be cleaned in one tx.
 If number of expired queries will be higher, contract will stuck.

-That means that it is not recommended to set too high expiration date: number of queries during expiration timespan should not exceed 1000.
+That means that it is not recommended to set too high expiration date: number of queries during expiration time span should not exceed 1000.

 Also, number of expired queries cleaned in one transaction should be below 100.